Elevator surfing

-Elevator surfing, also known as lift surfing, is an activity involving riding on top of elevators, rather than inside them.
-More advanced surfers may also attempt riskier maneuvers like jumping between moving elevators and riding the elevator's counterweight.
-It is typically considered a form of urban exploration, more aligned with investigative experiences like rooftopping and tunnel hacking rather than adrenaline-inducing urban sports like train surfing.
+Elevator surfing, also known as lift surfing, is the usually clandestine activity of riding on top of elevators rather than inside them.
+Experienced surfers may attempt riskier maneuvers such as jumping between moving elevators, or riding the elevator's counterweight.
+Elevator surfing is typically considered a form of urban exploration, aligned more with investigative experiences like rooftopping and tunnel hacking than with adventurous urban sports like train surfing.
 While elevator surfing was most prominent as a subculture in the United States and United Kingdom in the 1990s, it made a comeback in the late 2010s, with partakers often posting footage of their adventures on YouTube and similar platforms.

-Entry into the elevator shaft is often achieved using an elevator key -- like those carried by first responders and building maintenance staff -- to open the outer doors.
-Alternatively, participants may utilize lock picking techniques or use tools like coat hangers to force the elevator car's doors open between floors and unlatch the outer doors from the inside.
-Elevators surfers usually can't use the emergency hatch in the roof of the elevator to access the shaft, as these are designed for first responder use and can't be opened from the inside.
+Access into the elevator shaft (Hoistway) is often achieved using an elevator key—like those carried by first responders and building maintenance staff—to open the outer doors.
+Alternatively, participants may utilize lock picking techniques or use tools like coat hangers and metallic bars to force the elevator car's door interlock open between floors and unlatch the outer doors from the inside.
+Elevator surfers usually cannot use the emergency hatch in the roof of the elevator to access the shaft, as these are designed for first responder use and cannot be opened from the inside.

 Elevator surfing typically occurs in skyscrapers or on college campuses, especially those with tall buildings.
-Participation is often illegal, and, if caught, surfers may face other charges like trespassing.
+Participation is often illegal, and if caught, surfers may face other charges like trespassing.